1945 Auckland Rugby League season: Stormont Shield final

 North Shore claimed the champion of champions title for 1945 when they beat Ōtāhuhu in the Stormont Shield final.
-C.S Peterson, the representative forward turned out for North Shore after returning from the war effort.
-North Shore led at halftime 15-5 after playing with a strong wind, however Ōtāhuhu came back strongly with two tries including one to Jim Fogarty on fulltime.
+C.S Peterson, the representative forward turned out for North Shore after returning recently from the war effort.
+North Shore led at halftime 15–5 after playing with a strong wind, however Otahuhu came back strongly with two tries including one to Jim Fogarty on full time.
 Unfortunately for the south Auckland team Colin Riley's conversion attempt which caused the crowd to gather near the posts missed.
-During the second half Joffre Johnson was sent off for Ōtāhuhu at a stage when they were getting on top.
+During the second half Joffre Johnson was sent off for Otahuhu at a stage when they were getting on top.
+Jack Smith played well in the first half but not so good in the second.
+Eric Chatham at second five eighth for North Shore was the best of the backs and "made many clever openings".
+Roy Clark was solid and his defence saved two tries.
+Ivor Stirling at halfback "was a tower of strength", while Verdun Scott at centre "was also prominent".
+Clarrie Peterson was always dangerous in the forwards and Thomas also "put in several spectacular runs which aroused some excitement" from the large crowd.
+Thomas Field was also said to have played well.
+For Otahuhu their wings R Keat and K Simons stood out.
+Colin Riley kicked well and from one effort near halfway he hit the post.
+Jim Fogarty and Joffre Johnson played well amongst "a fine set of forwards".
 After winning the match each member of the North Shore side was presented with a medal by the family of William (Bill) Stormont whom the trophy was in honour of.